tony-albanese/ci-project-1/project_readme.md

     >Have pleasing overall visual experience with a color scheme that is consistent and easy to read.
 - __Responsive Design__
+    - To keep the layout responsive, CSS Flexbox and CSS Grid layouts were used to layout more complicated elements such as the material cards or the exam structure section.
+    - CSS media queries were used to adjust for the most common screen size breakpoints.
+The breakpoints used are: 425px, 768px, 1024px, and 2600px
+    > Access the material on a mobile screen, a tablet screen, or a larger screen with equivalent ease.

 ### Technology Used ###
 HTML